How To Find Help With Your Immigration Application When You Need Some Extra Help

 The American Immigration Lawyers Association (AILA) is an organization that promotes justice and fairness in immigration law.
 You can search for a local attorney on the American Immigration Lawyers Association’s (AILA) online directory.
 AILA also lets you search for attorneys based on your preferred language.

-The immigration application process can be complicated, but working with a good immigration attorney can make it easier.
-If you can't afford the attorney fees and don't want to handle your immigration application case alone, we may be able to help.
-If you are eligible, our free web app will walk you through the process and help you prepare and file your application with the U.S. government.
+The immigration application process can be complicated, but help is available.
+If you are eligible, our free web app will walk you through the immigration process and help you prepare and file your application with the U.S. government.
+If our app isn’t a good fit, we may be able to refer you to an experienced immigration attorney to help.
 Click "Get Started" to see how we can help make your American dream come true!